zhengyu998/MSUNet-v2/README.md

 * **Scoring**
     * The flops and parameters are counted by their respective forward hooks.
-    * As stated previously, layers with ternary weights are counted as sparse 1-bit multiplications, sparse FP16 additions and sparse 1-bit sparse matrix storage.
+    * As stated previously, layers with ternary weights are counted as sparse 1-bit multiplications, sparse 32-bit additions and sparse 1-bit matrix storage.
 We include the following code in `counting.py` to calculate the sparsity, bit mask and quantization divider:
     ```python
         # For nn.Conv2d:    d is the quantization denominator for non-ternary/binary weights and operations
         #                   bd is the quantization denominator for ternary/binary weights and operations

         # For 32-bit full precision:    d==1
         # For 16-bit half precision:    d==2
+        # Note that the additions inside GEMM are considered FP32 additions
         d = get_denominator(m, input, output)

         if isinstance(m, nn.Conv2d):